We Are Growing Tissues. Organs. And Team!

 Dr. Sunil Shrestha

-Dr Sunil Shrestha obtained his Ph.D. from the University of North Texas.
+Dr. Sunil Shrestha obtained his Ph.D. from the University of North Texas.
 His research interest include stem cell culture, tissue engineering, 3D bioprinting, microfluidics, and high throughput drug screening.
-In the free time, Sunil enjoys listening music and traveling.

 Dr. Divya Subramanian

-Divya earned her Ph.D. from the University of Texas at Dallas where she received a predoctoral fellowship from the International Foundation for Ethical Research (IFER) to support her work on developing an in vitro corneal stromal model.
+Dr. Divya Subramanian earned her Ph.D. from the University of Texas at Dallas where she received a predoctoral fellowship from the International Foundation for Ethical Research (IFEto support her work on developing an in vitro corneal stromal model.
 Her research interests include microfluidics, developing novel in vitro models and biomaterials to understand cell-biomaterial interactions.
+She works on generating and differentiating liver organoids from patient samples and vascularization of the organoids.

 Dr. Nabanita Mukherjee

-Dr. Nabanita Mukherjee has joined Rizwan Lab as a Postdoctoral Researcher.
-She completed her Ph.D. at IIT Jodhpur, India, where her work focused on designing smart peptide-based biomaterials for wound healing and brain injury repair.
+Dr. Nabanita Mukherjee completed her Ph.D. at IIT Jodhpur, India, where her work focused on designing smart peptide-based biomaterials for wound healing and brain injury repair.
 With a strong background in organic chemistry and peptide synthesis, Nabanita has developed antibacterial, angiogenic, and neuroprotective hydrogels using supramolecular strategies.
 Her current interests lie in creating immunomodulatory materials for neural repair.
-Outside the lab, she enjoys reading novels and listening to soft rock music.

 Dr. Muhammad Waqas Ishaq

-Dr. Muhammad Waqas Ishaq joined the Rizwan Lab as a Postdoctoral Researcher, where he is working on 3D-printable vascular systems, photocrosslinked hydrogels, and tunable polymer networks for tissue engineering applications.
-He completed his postdoctoral training in the Callmann Group at The University of Texas at Austin, following his Ph.D. as a CAS–TWAS Fellow at the University of Science and Technology of China.
-He earned his master’s degree from the University of Engineering and Technology (UET), Lahore.
-Dr. Ishaq’s research focuses on the design and synthesis of advanced polymer architectures, with particular emphasis on topological polymers, structure–property relationships, and their applications in therapeutics, tissue engineering, and targeted drug delivery.
-Outside the lab, he enjoys playing cricket and badminton, hiking, reading, and spending time with friends.
+Dr. Muhammad Waqas Ishaq completed his Ph.D. as a CAS–TWAS Fellow at the University of Science and Technology of China.
+He later pursued postdoctoral training in the Callmann Group at The University of Texas at Austin.
+Prior to that, he earned his master’s degree from the University of Engineering and Technology, Lahore.
+His research centers on the design and synthesis of advanced polymer architectures, topological polymers, structure–property relationships, and their applications in therapeutics, tissue engineering, and targeted drug delivery.
+His current work explores 3D-printable vascular systems, photocrosslinked hydrogels, and tunable polymer networks for next-generation tissue engineering solutions.

 GRADUATE STUDENTS